Caffeine and ADHD: What You Should Know

-Regardless of the evidence, there are several questions to ask before adults and children with ADHD start using this stimulant.
+Regardless of the evidence, there are several questions to ask before adults and children start using this stimulant to treat ADHD.
 In this article, I will not be telling you to use caffeine for ADHD.
 Instead, I will outline how caffeine interacts with ADHD, its benefits, its side effects, its effects on children, and the responsible way to use caffeine as a stimulant.
 Your final decision on using caffeine for ADHD should be just that; yours.

 How Caffeine interacts with ADHD and ADHD Medication

-When caffeine is introduced to the body, it stimulates the central nervous system .
-The most noticeable effect is mental alertness.
 Caffeine also improves the production of a chemical known as dopamine, which activates the pleasure-seeking part of the brain.
-This combination of effects makes someone who consumes coffee more focused on the task at hand.
+This combination of effects makes someone who consumes coffee and caffeinated drinks more focused on the task at hand.
 It may even make the process of completing tasks more enjoyable.

 For people who are using ADHD medication, the effect of caffeine may be significantly more intense.
 When caffeine is mixed with dextroamphetamine (or Adderall), both drugs form a synergy and could become more effective.